signal18/docs.signal18.io/02.installation/02.configuration/06.routing-traffic/01.haproxy/docs.md

 #### Maxscale Configuration

-**replication-manager** can operate with MaxScale in 3 modes.
-Read the following sections to route traffic using Maxscale.
+**replication-manager** can operate with MaxScale with different modes.

+Read the following sections to route dataabse traffic using Maxscale.

+Using **replication-manager** we can speed up the failover process of Maxscale, **replication-manager** will instruct MaxScale about the new master so that the Maxscale monitor delay is shortcut.
+This bring less risk against MaxScale sending traffic to the old master during the monitoring delay, **replication-manager** put extra barriers against writes during failover and switchover on the database level but not forever.

 ##### Maxscale Monitor Status Configuration

-In **replication-manager** one can get Maxscale Servers State in the HTTP server proxy tab.
+With **replication-manager** one can get Maxscale Servers State in the HTTP server proxy tab.

+**replication-manager** will monitor that the Maxscale Write Port point to the master in topology

 ##### `maxscale` (1.1)